jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

-# Getting started with web performance in 2019
+# Getting started with web performance: 2019 beginner's guide

 There are many very good articles out there on how to use new feature X or technique Y or tool Z to improve the performance of your websites.
 Navigating the labyrinth of modern web performance might be hard though if you're new to the topic.
 In this article I will try to come up with a guide to getting started your performance journey.